Chinese Evergreen Not Growing — Slow Is Normal, Stopped Is Not

 Symptoms

-- no new leaves visible at the growing crown for 6–8 weeks during spring or summer
+- no new leaves visible at the growing crown for 6–8 weeks during what should be the active spring or summer season

-- a new leaf appearing at the tip but not unfurling over many weeks
+- a new leaf visibly starting at the growing tip but not unfurling further over many weeks, appearing stuck partway through emergence

-- the plant the same size or smaller than when purchased, months later
+- the plant the same overall size, or smaller, than when it was purchased, months later

 Causes